bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ![TSMVerificationLayers](https://user-images.githubusercontent.com/122049466/215434707-681ab0e5-de20-4ab2-8908-04373669a3bd.PNG)

-### 1.11.
-Revisions

-A key design principle of the ToIP stack model is to “design for change”.
-In most cases, GFs are “living documents” that need to evolve as their trust community evolves.
-There, the ToIP governance Architecture Specification has strict requirements for document versioning.

-* Revisions to the GF must be approved by _________________

-* At least one public review period should be held for all versions of the GF

-* Comment period during the review process must be held during ___________

-* Late comments shall not be accepted but may be considered in the following year’s version

-### 1.12.
-Extensions

-Any changes to the TSM protocols must be accepted by MAC Board of Directors.
-The process of developing a framework includes meetings and discussions with member companies.
-The TSM Governance Team reviews any recommended changes to TSM protocols before they are presented to the MAC Board of Directors.
-All changes are approved by the Board before implementation.

-### 1.13.
-Schedule of Controlled Documents

-TBD

 ## 2. Controlled Documents

-### 2.1.
-Glossary

-In the field of Digital Identity, trust and governance, a well-defined glossary is essential.
-Glossaries ensure that all stakeholders – businesses, legal, technical, and operational – share a collective understanding of the terms used within a GF.

-A GF glossary includes terms within the following three general categories:

-1)	ToIP Core Terms that describe the common components of the ToIP model

-2)	ToIP Governance Terms are specialized terms used to describe governance concepts

-3)	GF Specific Terms are terms needed in the context of this GF.

-### 2.2.
-Risk Assessment

-MAC will develop strategies to mitigate risk.
-There are risks associated with establishing and maintaining a healthy trust community: technical risks, business risks, governance risks, regulatory risks, etc.

-### 2.3.
-Trust Assurance and Certification

-While a detailed risk assessment is warranted for this GF, for the first draft of the GF, MAC has identified the following audit criteria to be assessed by an auditor:

-1. Availability controls for trusted verifiers
-2. Policies and controls for protocol updates
-3. Review of background checks for __________

-### 2.4.
-Governance Requirements

-Trust in a GF requires a Governing Authority.
-This trust is rooted in the foundational governance documents for the governing authority itself.
-This includes

-1. TSM Credentials
-2. Policies and Regulations
-3. Issuer and Verifier Governance

-### 2.5.
-Business Requirements

-Many business requirements will flow directly from the objectives.
-Policies in this section will outline business rules common to any business or industry organization.
-Business rules will apply in the specific context of the GF in order to govern specific actions taken by specific actors performing specific roles and processes within the issuer and verifier trust community.
-The Business rules for TSM Protocol Credential Issuance are:

-1)___________________________
-2)___________________________
-3)___________________________

 ### 2.6.
 Technical Requirements (Credential)

 The Verifiable Credential format for this credential is AnonCreds specification (https://anoncreds-wg.github.io/anoncreds-spec/)

 #### 2.6.1 Schema Definition